jovotech/jovo-templates/03_unit-testing/README.md

 ## Setup

-After dowloading the template, go into the project's root directory and run the Jovo development server.
+After downloading the template, go into the project's root directory and run the Jovo development server.
 You can then run the tests in a new tab.

 ```sh
 # Run development server